 Within the Clark County MPO region, the Regional Transportation Advisory Committee (RTAC) meets monthly to coordinate the regional transportation planning program and advise the RTC Board on technical transportation issues.
-RTAC is composed of staff from local jurisdictions, WSDOT, C-TRAN as the region's transit agency, and bi-state representation from ODOT and Metro.
+RTAC comprises staff from local jurisdictions, the Cowlitz Indian Tribe, WSDOT, C-TRAN as the region's transit agency, and bi-state representation from ODOT and Metro.
 RTAC representation is listed in Table 3 below.